xavierloeraflores/notes/content/posts/Big-O-Omega-Theta.md

 ## Big O

-Big O is used to tp represent the general asymptotic growth of an algorithm.
+Big O is used to to represent the general asymptotic growth of an algorithm.
 These algorithms are measured as a factor of `O(n)`.
 When representing a function in Big O, it is common to leave out any constant factors of `n` as well as any other constant atomic operations.
 A function that runs in `3n^2 + 5` will be represented as `O(n^2)`since we only care about the asymptotic growth of a function.

 ## Big Ω (Omega)